abhishekjoshi1998/ER-Backend/README.md

 ## Video Walkthrough of the project
-Attach a very short video walkthough of all of the features [ 1 - 3 minutes ]
+Attach a very short video walkthrough of all of the features [ 1 - 3 minutes ]

 ## Video Walkthrough of the codebase
-Attach a very short video walkthough of codebase [ 1 - 5 minutes ]
+Attach a very short video walkthrough of codebase [ 1 - 5 minutes ]

 ## Features
 - User Authentication: Sign up, log in, and log out functionality with JWT-based authentication.